Volunteering for the Pathway and River Cleanup

 - Volunteers may request a specific cleanup location at the time of registration.
 We will do our best to accommodate specific location requests, but cannot guarantee preferred placement.

 - If you do not have a preferred cleanup location, one will be assigned to you.

 Each group must have a designated leader.
-New group leaders are required to attend a one-hour, in-person orientation session.
+New group leaders are required to attend a one-hour, on-line orientation session.
 Returning group leaders must attend the orientation session every three years, but must complete annual online training.

 Group leaders will be responsible for: